BEROCHLU/deepseek-simplechat/README.md

     User: Your question

- File analysis mode: (Spaces around '|'.)
+File analysis mode: (Use spaces around '|' and multiple files supported.)

-    User: Explain this code | /path/to/example.py
+   User: Explain this code | /path/to/example.py | /path/to/another_file.py

- Exit: Press Enter with empty input and then conversation history was saved history folder.
+Exit: Press Enter with empty input and the conversation history will be saved in the history folder.

 ## Example Interaction
 ```plaintext